algorandfoundation/beaker/docs/source/migration.rst

 * ``@beaker.no_op``
 * ``@beaker.clear_state``

-.. note:: There were recent changes in PyTeal to the way ``ClearState`` is handled, which were incorporated in beaker v0.5.1.
+.. note:: There were recent changes in PyTeal to the way ``ClearState`` is handled, which were incorporated in Beaker v0.5.1.
   In particular, ``ClearState`` handler methods must now take no arguments.
 Previously, this was considered valid PyTeal, however since the clear state program can not reject, there is no way to ensure these arguments are available, leading to silent failures.

-TODO: deocrated methods return ABIReturnSubroutine or SubroutineWrapperFn now, not the original method - it's unlikely people were using this according to Ben, but we should note that these will no longer be inlined.
+TODO: decorated methods return ABIReturnSubroutine or SubroutineWrapperFn now, not the original method - it's unlikely people were using this according to Ben, but we should note that these will no longer be inlined.

 internal